 A glimpse into our journey

 Arrive at Kilimanjaro International Airport where our local agent will transfer you from the airport to the hotel.

 After breakfast, meet your guides and fellow participants for a day on the slopes of nearby Mt.
 Meru.
 You’ll ascend through montane forest, watching for baboons, monkeys (including the charming blue monkey and the impressive black-and-white colobus), various forest antelopes, African buffalo, and dozens of species of birds.
 At the rim of Ngurdoto Crater (really a caldera or volcanic collapse feature), peer into a pristine ecosystem where no humans venture.
 From the overlook, proceed through woodlands to the Momela Lakes, observing giraffes, waterbucks, shorebirds, waterfowl, flamingos, storks, ibises, raptors, bee-eaters, kingfishers, and much more.
 Many visitors to Tanzania head directly to the savannah parks and miss the lush, green beauty and special wildlife of this park, a naturalist’s favorite.

 Tarangire National Park

-Share a special farewell luncheon with your guides and then drive to the lodge near the Kilimanjaro International Airport.
-If you are not continuing on the Kenya extension, use your dayroom at the lodge (included) to refresh and prepare for your flight home, or stay overnight to prepare for our Kenya extension.
+Today you drive back to Arusha, stopping for a visit to the Cultural Heritage Center (a wonderful conservation center, wildlife art gallery, and excellent shopping, including for precious Tanzanite jewelry).
+Share a special farewell luncheon with your guides and then drive to the Kia Lodge near the Kilimanjaro International Airport.
+If you are not continuing on the Mkomazi extension, use your dayroom at the lodge to refresh and prepare for your flight home.
+Those doing the Mkomazi extension will have an afternoon drive to that park.

 February is green on the Serengeti in Tanzania – a perfect safari backdrop for lions, cheetahs, and leopards.